-When it comes to tickets that drivers get, there are usually three penalties for breaking the rules.
+When it comes to traffic tickets, there are usually three penalties for breaking the rules.
 There’s the fine itself, the effect the ticket has on your auto insurance rate, and the demerit points that are tacked on to your driving record.

 But like any good rule, there are exceptions.
-Believe it or not, some tickets only come with a fine and won’t touch your insurance.
+Believe it or not, some tickets come with only a fine and won’t impact your insurance rate.
 However, the fine is often hefty enough to deter repeat offenders.

-Tickets that won’t result in a hike in your premium
+Tickets that won’t result in a premium hike

 Most tickets will indeed affect your premiums; however, there are four that won’t: